mdeous/virtualenvwrapper.github/README.md

     mkproject -t github my_project_name

-Enter your project description and homepage if needed, and you're good to go.
+Enter your project description and homepage if you want, and you're good to go.